Francis7575/francis7575/README.md

 <br>
 <p>
   <span>
     Hi there! 👋 I'm Francis Albert Sanchez, a Full Stack Web Developer student.
-I'm currently focused on building engaging web applications with React and Next.js. 🚀
+I'm currently focused on building engaging web applications with different javatscript libraries such as React, Vue and Next.js 🚀
   </span>
 </p>
 <h2>💼 About Me</h2>